phi12ip/propercode/_docs/books/EffectiveJavascript.md

 - Objects with valueOf methods should implement a toString method that provides a string representation of the number produced by valueOf.
 - Use typeof or comparison to undefined rather than truthiness to test for undefined values.

+### Item 4: Prefer Primitives to Object Wrappers

+Things to Remember:

+- Object wrappers for primitive types do not have the same behavior as their primitive values when compared for equality.
+- Getting and setting properties on primitives implicitly creates object wrappers.